prurigro/hypothetical/readme.md

 * `delete`: A `delete` button will appear in the list if this is set to `true`
 * `create`: A `new` button will appear in the heading if this is set to `true`
 * `export`: An `export` button will appear in the heading if this is set to `true`
+* `filter`: An input box will appear below the heading that can filter rows by input if this is set to `true`

 #### Editable Item